srs721/DevOps/README.md

 KUBERNETES - It is open source container management tool which automates container deployment , container scaling,descaling and container load balancing.

+Azure Active Directory - It is cloud based identity provider and access management service.
+If my company is using any of the microsoft features like O365, sharepoint, teams.
+We login to these services using AAD.
+Also AAD is used to connect to resources on azure.